luxeengine/alpha/luxe/md/guide.one.md

 	   //your game starts here
 	}

 }
 ```

 Aside from the `ready` function, there are quite a few that you can override in order to handle luxe system events - like `onkeyup(event:KeyEvent)` or `update(dt:Float)`.
 The first being when a key is released, and update is called every frame for you, so you can update your game logic.

-###The empty project template
+### The empty Game class

-If you start from the empty project template, it would look like this:
+If you start from the empty project template, it would look similar to this:

 ```